Table of Contents

 You can store leftovers in your fridge for up to 4 days, and if you make a larger batch, you can also freeze it for up to 2 months.

-FAQs About a Diet for Dogs With Liver Disease
+FAQs About How to Feed Dogs With Liver Disease

 If you don’t need all of the information above, turn to these common questions to learn about a dog’s diet with liver disease.